Media

 Attach images without multipart uploads: give the API a URL to fetch (sourceUrl) or inline base64 bytes.
 The server downloads/decodes, validates the actual bytes, optimizes (WebP/PNG resize) and stores the image — the same pipeline the app's own uploads use.
 Available on every plan with an active subscription.

-:ref accepts your externalId or the opaque id (products/banners; unknown ref → 404 with PRODUCT_NOT_FOUND / BANNER_NOT_FOUND).
+:ref accepts your externalId or the opaque id (products/banners/stories; unknown ref → 404 with PRODUCT_NOT_FOUND / BANNER_NOT_FOUND / STORY_NOT_FOUND).

 Request body#